 As a summary, when claiming for TPD, insurers will look at all relevance of education, training and experience throughout a person’s working career when making a decision about a claim.

-When talking about transferrable skills, they are generally skills that can be transferred from one role to another and include things like communication skills, time management skills and computer skills.
+When talking about transferable skills, they are generally skills that can be transferred from one role to another and include things like communication skills, time management skills and computer skills.
 The issue in a TPD claim, therefore is whether these skills have been taken into account as a purely theoretical exercise or in a commonsense approach.

 How Retraining or Up-Skilling affect a TPD claim